thackerc/stream-processing-challenge/README.rst

 ..
 HINT::

-   This topic is Avro seralized and must be deserilaized to process.
+   This topic is Avro serialized and must be deserialized to process.

 Challenge A - Filtering